 As a nation and throughout the world, we are experiencing unprecedented and challenging times as we cope with the COVID-19 (coronavirus) pandemic.

 COVID-19 is a new disease and there is limited information about why some people experience a mild form of the disease, while for others symptoms are severe.
-We do know that one of the best ways to prevent the disease is social distancing.
-But what happens when you have a doctor’s appointment?
-It is impossible to be socially distant in most healthcare settings.
+We do know the best way to prevent the disease is by getting vaccinated.
+For those who choose not to or cannot get vaccinated, physical distancing, face masks and hand washing matter.
+But what happens when you have a doctor’s appointment and could be at higher risk for contracting the virus?

 To make sure you get the high-quality care you need, many healthcare providers are offering video or phone visits instead of asking you to come in-person to their office.
 When possible, these options allow you to get great care without risking being exposed to individuals with COVID-19 or exposing others to the virus.